 The changes made on the computer power and the device driver should take effect, and your USB device will no longer report issues.
 Otherwise, try the rest three methods one by one.

 Fix 4.
-Fix USB Root Hub to Fix USB drive not recognized
+Fix USB Root Hub

 The USB root hub is the software driver that lets you connect multiple USB peripherals to your computer.
 Most computers have multiple root hubs so you can share the data bus across multiple devices.
 So if the computer cannot recognize your USB drive, you can try to fix the USB root hub.

 Step 1.
 Open Device Manager.
-Find the Universal Serial Bus controllers option and single click it to expand.
+Find the Universal Serial Bus controllers option and single-click it to expand.